The Embiez archipelago

 What to do in Les Embiez

 As well as being an exceptional place to stroll and contemplate, the island of Les Embiez is ideal for a wide range of sporting and cultural activities.
-If you'd like to take a tour of the island, you can hop on board the little train that will take you around the whole island on a pleasant ride, or choose the option of exploring this natural setting on foot or by bike.
+If you'd like to take a tour of the island, you can hop on board the little train that will take you around the whole island on a pleasant and slow ride, or choose the option of exploring this natural setting on foot or by bike.
 You can hire mountain bikes, electric bikes or rosalies.
-Tennis lessons are also available all year round, with the option of private tuition.
-For the more contemplative, the Institut Océanographique and the aquarium offer a panorama of Mediterranean underwater life, with around a hundred species of animals and plants: groupers, girelles, seahorses, lobsters, moray eels...
-And if you want to enjoy a good meal after your visit to the island, several small restaurants and brasseries offer their menus, often with typically Provençal and Mediterranean tastes and colours.

-The aquarium, museum and shop at Fort Saint-Pierre are currently closed for an indefinite period for works.
+The aquarium, museum and shop at Fort Saint-Pierre are currently closed for an indefinite period for renovation works.

 The island of Les Embiez is also an ideal spot for water sports and underwater activities.
 Nautic Passion takes advantage of the calm waters around the island to offer courses in paddle, kayak, pedalo and other above-water activities.
 And if you want to go a little deeper, dive into the crystal-clear water and discover the underwater life that lives here.
 A diving centre welcomes you in season to discover the beauty of the seabed and offers a range of services: first dives, technical dives, night dives, deep dives, wrecks or simply snorkelling..